RealityETH/reality-eth-monorepo/packages/docs/fees.rst

 Claim fee
 ---------------

-As of version 2.1, when you claim a bond other than the final bond, 2.5% is burned (left in contract balance).
+From version 2.1 onwards, when you claim a bond other than the final bond, 2.5% is burned (left in contract balance).